Machteld Lambeets

 What kind of materials do you use and where do you get them from?

 I use bioresin, slate, wood and other, mostly natural materials.
-I buy the resin from a French company.
+I buy the bioresin from a French company.
 I try to recycle most of the materials that I use.
 I like to find materials that are almost becoming waste, but that I can save or turn them into new exciting pieces.
 The wood shavings come from a furniture company, the wooden pieces are from an arborist and the slate pieces belonged to various people that had no use for them anymore.